-Ellis has had solo exhibitions in New York include those at Koury Wingate, Elizabeth Koury, André Emmerich and Von Lintel galleries in New York; and in Europe he has shown with Ascan Crone, Crone-Osarek in Hamburg, and Galerie Von Lintel & Nusser in Munich.
-He has also shown with Galerie Obadia in Paris, Marella Arte Contemporanea in Milan.
+Ellis has had solo exhibitions in New York at Koury Wingate, Koury, Emmerich and Von Lintel galleries.
+In Europe he has shown with Galerie Crone in Hamburg, Galerie Von Lintel in Munich, Galerie Obadia in Paris, and Marella Arte Contemporanea in Milan, among others.
 Reviews of his work have appeared in Artforum, Art in America, ArtNews, and The New York Times, among other publications.
 Group exhibitions include: "Sets, Series, and Suites: Contemporary Prints" at the Boston Museum of Fine Arts, "Invitational," at the American Academy of Arts & Letters, "Grays," at Paula Cooper Gallery, New York, "Works on Paper," Matthew Marks Gallery, New York, "Abstraction/Abstractions: Conditional Geometries," Musée d'Art Moderne de Saint Etienne, France, and "Nuevas Abstracciones," Museo Nacional Centro de Arte Reina Sofia, Madrid, Spain.
 Ellis's work is included in public collections including The Brooklyn Museum, The Fogg Museum, The Ashmolean Museum and The National Fund for Contemporary Art, Paris.
 He has received the Purchase Prize from the American Academy of Arts and Letters (2004) and grants from the National Endowment for the Arts (1991) and CAPS (now New York Foundation for the Arts, 1986).